Knowing how to get personal training clients is essential for building a successful personal training business.

 Ads on Instagram are slightly different.
 They typically look like this one below and are usually marked with ‘sponsored’:

-This gives you extra tools and features, such as offering an email CTA on your profile or letting you choose a category for your profile.
+You should also consider changing your account to a business one.
+This gives you extra tools and features not available to regular users.
+For example, you can put an email CTA on your profile and choose a category for your profile.

 Using metrics to keep track of enquiries means you can see what works effectively and what doesn’t when it comes to your ads or traffic to your website.